-6The above topics may cover the documentation submitted pursuant to 2.3.
-7Any subjectspecific academic knowledge that is to be taught in the master's degree program Agricultural Biosciences will not affect the decision.
-8With the applicant's approval, a representative of the student body may sit in on the interview.
+4The above topics may cover the documentation submitted pursuant to 2.3.
+5Any subjectspecific academic knowledge that is to be taught in the master's degree program Nutrition and Biomedicine will not affect the decision.
+6With the applicant's approval, a representative of the student body may sit in on the interview.

-- 5.2.3 1The aptitude assessment interview will be conducted by at two members of the Commission.
-2Commission members shall independently assess each of the four topics named in 5.2.2 Sentence 1 Nos.
-1- 4, each of which is equally weighted.
+- 5.2.31The aptitude assessment interview will be conducted by two members of the commission.
+2Commission members shall independently assess each of the four points with equal weighting.
 3Each member will assign points for each of the five interview topics on a scale from 0 to 60, 0 being the worst and 60 being the best possible result.
 4The points total will be calculated as the arithmetic mean of the individual evaluations.
-5Non-vanishing decimal places must be rounded up. - 5.2.4 1The total number of points awarded in stage 2 is the sum of the points from 5.2.3 and the points from 5.1.1.a (subject-specific qualification) and 5.1.1.b (overall grade).
+5Non-vanishing decimal places must be rounded up. - 5.2.
+4 1The total number of points awarded in stage 2 is the sum of the points from 5.2.3 and the points from 5.1.1.1 (subject-specific qualification) and 5.1.1.2 (overall grade).
 2Applicants with 70 or more points will be deemed suitable.
-3Applicants with an overall grade of less than 70 points have failed the aptitude assessment.
+3Applicants with a total score of less than 70 points have failed the aptitude assessment.